isomerpages/moe-crescentgirlssch/_cradle/Swift Explorers Singapore/For Secondary, Junior College, Millenia Institute.md

 Experience the joy of coding through gamified activities on Swift Playgrounds!

 **Objective:** To equip students with basic coding skills through fun activities using Swift Playgrounds app on iPad.
-Students will be guided to build their first app on About Me playground.
+Students will be guided to build their first app on About Me playground.<br>

-**Resources provided:** Kick-off Workshop, videos and supporting content will be shared through SLS for students' Self-Directed Learning (SDL).
+**Resources provided:** Kick-off Workshop, videos and supporting content will be shared through SLS for students' Self-Directed Learning (SDL).<br>

-**Deliverable:** Complete activities in SLS package and a finished About Me app in Swift Playgrounds.
+**Deliverable:** Complete activities in SLS package and a finished About Me app in Swift Playgrounds.<br>

 * Lesson guides and videos will be made available on SLS for teachers and students to access.